PoCInnovation/Workshops/software/28.Gin/SETUP.md

 > go version go1.18.2 linux/amd64 # OK
 ```

-> If you are using VSCode, [this extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) can very helpful when writing Go code :wink:
+> If you are using VSCode, [this extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) can very helpful when writing Go code 😉

 > The language should NOT be an issue in this workshop, if you're struggling with Go, do not hesitate to ask for help!